-6.1.4 Sample Type.
+D. Sample Type

-You must take a minimum of one grab sample from a discharge resulting from a measurable storm event as described in Part 6.1.3.
+You must take a minimum of one grab sample from a discharge resulting from a measurable storm event as described in Part 6.1.C.
 Samples must be collected within the first 30 minutes of a discharge associated with a measurable storm event.
-If it is not possible to collect the sample within the first 30 minutes of a measurable storm event, the sample must be collected as soon as practicable after the first 30 minutes and documentation must be kept with the SWPPP explaining why it was not possible to take samples within the first 30 minutes.
+If it is not possible to collect the sample within the first 30 minutes of a measurable storm event, the sample must be collected as soon as practicable after the first 30 minutes and documentation must bekept with the SWPPP explaining why it was not possible to take samples within the first 30 minutes.
 In the case of snowmelt, samples must be taken during a period with a measurable discharge.

-6.1.5 Adverse Weather Conditions.
+E. Adverse Weather Conditions

-When adverse weather conditions as described in Part 3.2.3 prevent the collection of samples according to the relevant monitoring schedule, you must take a substitute sample during the next qualifying storm event.
+When adverse weather conditions as described in Part 3.2.C prevent the collection of samples according to the relevant monitoring schedule, you must take a substitute sample during the next qualifying storm event.
 Adverse weather does not exempt you from having to file a benchmark monitoring report in accordance with your sampling schedule.
-As specified in Part 7.4, you must use eDMR to report any failure to monitor using a "no data" or "NODI" code during the regular reporting period.
+You must report any failure to monitor as specified in Part 7.4 indicating the basis for not sampling during the usual reporting period.

-6.1.6 Climates with Irregular Stormwater Runoff.
+F. Climates with Irregular Stormwater Runoff

 If your facility is located in areas where limited rainfall occurs during parts of the year (e.g., arid or semi-arid climates) or in areas where freezing conditions exist that prevent runoff from occurring for extended periods, required monitoring events may be distributed during seasons when precipitation occurs, or when snowmelt results in a measurable discharge from your site.
 You must still collect the required number of samples.
-As specified in Part 7.4, you must also use eDMR to report using a "no data" or "NODI" code for any of the regular reporting periods that there was no monitoring.
+As specified in Part 7.4, you must report any failure to monitor, indicating the basis for not sampling during the usual reporting period.

-6.1.7 Monitoring Periods.
+G. Monitoring Periods